Vidit-Jain/xv6-riscv/README.md

 10. Goes through the `queuetable` to find the process with the lowes priority value, and the first one among them.
 It picks this process as the next process to run.
 11. In `kernel/trap.c`, we only want to preempt the running process if the running time has exceeded `p->queuelevel`.
 If we need to preempt it, we decrease the priority (by increasing queue level value)
 12. To prevent aging, a function `ageprocesses` is implemented to check the queueentertime of every process every time mlfqsched is called, to check if any process has been waiting for more than `AGE` ticks (which has been set to 64). if so, the priority of that process is increased (decreasing queue level).
+13. To preempt processes when a higher priority process is added to the queue, a function `getpreempt()` checks if the levels above the current processes queuelevel are empty.
+If any one of them isn't, then we yield in the `usertrap` and `kerneltrap` functions on a timer interrupt.

 ## CPU Exploitation possibility